skoussou/aws-lambdas-to-azure-quarkus-containers/how-to-docs/datadog-app-metrics.md

 ```
 * `<REPLACE_WITH_CONTAINER_NAME>` should be replaced with the name (in the yaml definition) of your container
 * `<metric_prefix>` will be appended in front of all your collected metrics in Datadog.
 So the name of your metric in Datadog will be `<metric_prefix>.<metric_name>`
 * `<metric_name>` Must correspond to a metric name you are reporting in your application.
-Note that it should correspond to the name that you set in your code - not the name shown when scraping localhost:8080/q/metrics.
+Note that it should correspond to the name that you set in your code - not the name shown when scraping `localhost:8080/q/metrics`.
 You can use regex wildcards here - for example you can use `jvm.*` to collect all jvm metrics.
-> Note: Starting in Datadog Agent v7.32.0, in adherence to the OpenMetrics specification standard, counter names ending in _total must be specified without the _total suffix.
-For example, to collect promhttp_metric_handler_requests_total, specify the metric name promhttp_metric_handler_requests.
-This submits to Datadog the metric name appended with .count, promhttp_metric_handler_requests.count.
+> **NOTE**: Starting in Datadog Agent v7.32.0, in adherence to the OpenMetrics specification standard, counter names ending in `_total` must be specified without the `_tota`l suffix.
+For example, to collect `promhttp_metric_handler_requests_tota`l, specify the metric name `promhttp_metric_handler_requests`.
+This submits to Datadog the metric name appended with `.count`, `promhttp_metric_handler_requests.count`.
 >
 > Source: https://docs.datadoghq.com/integrations/openmetrics/